BenjaminAtbi/CMPT276-Chip8-System/README.md

 - Benjamin Atbi
 - Marko Miletic

+**NEW WEBSITE**
+- New HTML page named "index_new.html" has been created; it is a **prototype** for our new website
+  - not complete yet, but supports most features (program loading, memory/stack/register display, etc)
+  - will be completed for final release

 # HOW TO RUN THE TESTS AND GAMES
 - When index.html is opened in the Chip8EmulatorProject directory, tests are automatically run from test.js
   - results are printed in the console of the browser